 When Strattera came onto the Australian market in 2004 it was promoted as a safer, milder alternative to ADHD amphetamines.
-Within two years it had the highest possible ‘boxed’ warning for suicidal ideation and a string of horrific adverse event reports for self harm and suicidal and homicidal ideation by children.
+Within two years it had the highest possible ‘boxed’ warning for suicidal ideation and a string of horrific adverse event reports for self-harm and suicidal and homicidal ideation by children (see list below) as well as a warning for potentially fatal liver damage.
+In 2012 a warning for ‘clinically significant increases in heart rate and blood pressure’ was added.

 by Martin Whitely (last updated August 30, 2012)